CEZ scales back new investments in tough power market

 Follow Reuters Summits on Twitter @Reuters_Summits

-(Additional reporting by Jan Korselt and Jan Lopatka, Editing by Jane Merriman and David Evans)
+(Additional reporting by Jan Korselt and Jan Lopatka, Editing by Jane Merriman)